yanehi/custom-postgres-operator/Readme.md

 ## Installation

-The installation will be executed by applying manifests in a specific order, based on the operator installation from patroni.
-The setup is deployed to an specific namespace  named *zalando-postgres* which must be ceated on the K8s cluster.
+The installation will be executed by applying manifests in a specific order, based on the operator installation from Patroni.
+The setup is deployed to an specific namespace  named *zalando-postgres*, which must be ceated first on the K8s cluster.
 You also can setup the operator(+Postgres cluster) with Helm chart or Operator Lifecycle Manager.
 (fyi: you can also set the current-context for kubectl, here ns=zalando-postgres for example)

 ### Create the operator